ShreYansHSachan11/HackAI_Hack-230528/README.md

 To run the Weather Alert Web App, follow these steps:

 1. Prerequisites :
-Python 3.x installed on your system.
+- Python 3.x installed on your system.
-Flask library installed.
+- Flask library installed.
-You can install it using pip install Flask.
+- You can install it using pip install Flask.

-Installation
+2. Installation
-Clone the repository to your local machine:
+- Clone the repository to your local machine:

-shell Copy code git clone <repository_url> Navigate to the project directory:
+    $ git clone <repository_url>

+ - Navigate to the project directory:

-shell Copy code cd weather-alert-web-app Create a virtual environment (optional but recommended):
+    $ cd weather-alert-web-app Create a virtual environment

+3. (optional but recommended):

+ -- shell:

-shell Copy code python -m venv venv Activate the virtual environment:
+    $ python -m venv venv Activate the virtual environment:

-On Windows:
+ -- On Windows:

-shell Copy code venv\Scripts\activate On macOS and Linux:
+    $ venv\Scripts\activate On macOS and Linux:

-shell Copy code source venv/bin/activate Install the required dependencies:
+    $ source venv/bin/activate Install the required dependencies:

-shell Copy code pip install -r requirements.txt Running the Application Start the Flask application:
+    $ pip install -r requirements.txt Running the Application

+4. Start the Flask application:

-shell Copy code flask run By default, the app will run on http://127.0.0.1:5000/.
+    $ flask run By default, the app will run on http://127.0.0.1:5000/.

 Open your web browser and navigate to the above URL to access the Weather Alert Web App.